shnupta/node-red-contrib-sintelix/README.md

 - Get Collection
 - Search Nodes
 - Get Nodes by ID
+- Get Node Types
+- Get Nodes by Type
+- Get Node Field Values

-A full reference will be written at a later date for each node.
+A full reference for each node will be written at a later date, as well as the help text visible in the Node-RED info panel.